oqolarte/oblong/content/project/server.md

    PermitRootLogin yes
    ```

-## Web Server on OpenBSD

-Now we're at the heart of this project:
-to make this old laptop a working server for this site.
-Let's start by configuring httpd, the native HTTP daemon in the OpenBSD.

-### Configure httpd

-### Enable HTTPS with acme-client(1) and Let's Encrypt

-### Add HTTP security headers with relayd(8)

 ## Other Noteworthy Inconveniences

-In this section, I'll discuss the obstacles that I had to go through.
+In this section, I'll discuss the obstacles
+(read: rookie mistakes) that I had to go through.

 ### LAN Ports problem